MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-publish-build-artifacts-v1.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-CopyPublishBuildArtifacts@1 is deprecated.
+Use this task to copy build artifacts to a staging folder and then publish them to the server or a file share.
+Files are copied to the `$(Build.ArtifactStagingDirectory)` staging folder and then published.

+> [!IMPORTANT]
+> This task is deprecated.
+If you're using Team Foundation Server 2017 or newer, we recommend that you use [Pipeline Artifacts](../../artifacts/pipeline-artifacts.md).
+>
+> Use this task only if you're using Team Foundation Server (TFS) 2015 RTM.
+You can find this task under the **Build** category **Publish Build Artifacts**.

 Use the Copy Files task and the Publish Build Artifacts task instead.
 <!-- :::editable-content-end::: -->

 This task is deprecated.